 In fact, on 13 occasions they didn’t let the second-place Golden Eagles put the ball in play.
 McCanna notched a career high 8 strikeouts in 5 2/3 innings.
 Ditman added 4 strikeouts, and combined they allowed just one walk and five hits in Rice’s 5-0 road win Friday.

-“I was happy with how I did, and the guys did great behind me making plays,” McCanna said during a video interview after the game.
+“I was happy with how I did, and the guys did great behind me making plays,” McCanna said.
 “I started off throwing strikes.
 My slider is my out pitch, so I focused on throwing that with two strikes.”

 With Rice leading 4-0 in the sixth inning, McCanna ran into some trouble.
 After giving up two singles – and then recording two outs – he walked Bradley Roney to load the bases.
 Rice coach Wayne Graham called for Ditman.